 – Skills > in a given language combination.

-It is thanks to these qualities that the translator can do his work faster and error-free.
+It is thanks to these qualities that the translator can do their work faster and error-free.
 It is not enough to just know the language.
 The translator must also have general knowledge about culture, language, and customs relating to the target language.
-For a translator to be able to translate a text, he must understand the original text well, both the individual words and the text’s message.
+For a translator to be able to translate a text, they must understand the original text well, both the individual words and the text’s message.
 If these skills/knowledge are not there, the main message of the text will be lost.

 MYTH # 3: Translation is about substituting words in another language